OHBA-analysis/osl-dynamics/doc/models/dynemo.rst

 Amortized Variational Inference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In DyNeMo, we use a new approach for variational Bayes (from variational auto-encoders [3]) known as **amortized variational inference**.
 Here, we train an 'inference network' (**inference RNN**) to predict the posterior distribution for the model parameters.
 This network learns a mapping from the observed data to the parameters of the posterior distributions.
-This allows us to allows us to efficiently scale to large datasets [3].
+This allows us to efficiently scale to large datasets [3].

 Cost Function
 ^^^^^^^^^^^^^